ktasneema/Summarizing-Amazon-reviews-/README.md

 # Summarizing-Amazon-reviews-

 # Abstractive summarization:
-Initially amazon fine food reviews are taken and they are summarized to a shorter review using stacked LSTM
+Initially amazon fine food reviews is taken from kaggle and they are summarized to a shorter review using stacked LSTM

 # Sentiment of a review
 Given a review it determines whether a review is positive or negative